Conquer the Spectacular Paso Internacional Los Libertadores: Chile-Argentina Border Crossing

 Chile and Argentina share more than 5,000 miles of border, most of them drawn on the imposing peaks of the Andes.
-With over 40 border crossings between the two countries spread over the mountains, the most spectacular and important is Paso de los Libertadores, also known as the Paso del Cristo Redentor It's one of the most scenic drives in the world.
+With over 40 border crossings between the two countries spread over the mountains, the most spectacular is Paso Internacional Los Libertadores, also known as Paso del Cristo Redentor.

 Is Paso de los Libertadores paved?